-The day my boss got me in trouble at work for subconsciously vaping inside, at my desk, was the day I knew I had a problem.
+The day I got in trouble with my boss at work for absent-mindedly vaping inside, at my desk, was the day I knew I had a problem.

 I should've been concerned a lot earlier.
 I should've been unnerved that vaping was the very first thing I did when I woke up and the very last thing I did before I went to sleep.
 It should've been a concern that I was getting puffed out walking around the block, or that I would snap at innocent people out of irritation whenever I'd run out of juice.
 I should've been horrified when I drove around in the middle of the night desperately looking for an open tobacco shop.

 But it wasn't until I was getting called out so embarrassingly (yet totally deservingly) by my boss in front of senior colleagues, whom I really respected and admired, that I felt truly ashamed.

 So, how did I end up developing a vaping addiction?
 Like a lot of young people, my first introduction to smoking was sneaking puffs off of friends at pubs and parties.
 I was what you'd call a "social smoker"; someone who only smokes when they're around other people who do.
 This was my only relationship with smoking and vaping for a long time, until one particularly stressful period in my life.